Written by Mike Acerra

 “I know, right?”
 Said Rama, who had looked at Athena to catch her reactions.

-In the last 18 hours since being awakened from an18 year freeze, all Athena had known was the inside of this strange and massive spaceship.
-From its central glass enclosed inland sea to its massive rotating sphere that created a kind of artificial gravity, to the twists and turns of its unusual organically designed interior made of strange translucent materials.
-But all that hadn’t prepared her for awaited her in what she would have predicted to be one of the more drab experiences of life in the fleet, the ship’s mess hall.
+In the last 18 hours since being awakened from an 18 year freeze, all Athena had known was the inside of this strange and massive spaceship.
+From its central glass enclosed inland sea to its massive rotating sphere that created a kind of artificial gravity, the Proteus was a world full of wonder and surprises.
+And the ship's mess didn't disappoint.

 The room’s shape immediately reminded her of ice fishing with her cousins in the sea caves of the Apostle Islands on Lake Superior when she was 12.
 The room was roughly shaped like an air pocket under ice and its interior looked like a sea cave that had been designed by Louis Comfort Tiffany while doing acid with Salvatore Dali.
 She found it strange that she would make such comparisons, since she hadn’t remembered being so familiar with the work of either artist.